Tarisappalli: Tarisappalli Copper Plates

-Early European Accounts
+Early European accounts

-Roman Catholic Missions in the 13th and 14th Centuries
+Descriptions from the 13th and 14th Centuries

-The earliest extant historical records about the Christian presence in Kollam and their church after the Tarisappalli Edict date back to the 13th and 14th centuries.
-The first of these is the one by the Italian traveler Marco Polo.
-Later, Jordanus Catalani and Giovanni de Marignoli also wrote about the Nasrani or Suriyani Christians they met during their visits to Kollam.
+The earliest extant historical records concerning the Christian presence in Kollam and their church, following the Tarisappalli grant, date back to the 13th and 14th centuries AD.
+The first such account comes from the Venetian merchant and adventurer Marco Polo.
+Marco Polo arrived in Kollam in the latter half of the 13th century.
+In his observations, he noted the presence of significant Christian and Jewish communities in Kollam.
+Subsequent references are found in the writings of Jordanus Catalani and Giovanni de Marignoli, both of whom recorded their encounters with the Nasrani, or Syriac Christians, during their visits to the port of Kollam.